 The St. Lawrence County Office for the Aging & St. Lawrence County Public Transit are sponsoring trips in August to local Farmers Markets for older adults.
 Those 60 and older are invited to enjoy a free round trip ride and lunch at the local farmers markets!
 On these trips, clients will learn and become comfortable with our local public transit, receive NYS Farmers Market Coupons for income eligible seniors, and help support local farmers in our community.
 Interested seniors must sign up by August 4th in order to receive a free bagged lunch.
 Please call 315-386-4730 to reserve your spot.

 The Arc Jefferson – St. Lawrence operates the public transportation for St. Lawrence County.
-Our fleet of nearly 200 vehicles travels nearly 2 million miles annually.
+Our fleet of nearly 20 vehicles travels over 1 million miles annually.
 Our buses are fully accessible, and anyone may ride.

 First Mile Last Mile

 Need a way to get to a Public Transit bus?
 Get in touch with the folks at the “First Mile Last Mile” program.
-It is free and easy, so just fill out this form and someone will help make all the arrangements.
+It is free and easy, so just call 315-386-2600 and someone will help make all the arrangements.
 Don’t let the program’s name fool you because this services picks up and drops off people who live over a mile from the Public Transit stop.

 - Obtain passes from any bus driver or at the Operations Center.